lulab/Ribowave/README.md

 - out_dir 	: the directory of the output result, eg: `GSE52968`

-- output_name 	: the name of all the output file, default: test. eg: `SRR1042853`
+- study_name 	: the name of all the output file, default: test. eg: `SRR1042853`

 - scripts_dir 	: the directory of all the scripts in the package